yostane/learning-ai/docs/src/services/README.md

 ### Structured Outputs

 `Structured outputs` are a feature that allows you to receive structured data from the model through the API.
-It is useful for working with models that require structured outputs, such as JSON, XML, or CSV.
+It is useful for working with models that require structured outputs, such as JSON.

 To use structured outputs, you need to select the right endpoint in the API explorer and specify the output format in the prompt.